rackerlabs/support-how-to/content/how-to/cloud-servers/basic-types-of-linux-users-and-how-to-check-them/index.md

 #### Other users

-There are also persistent users that you can often find in Linux.
-These are system users like `bin`, `mail`, `games`, `nobody`, and so on, which you can usually ignore.
+Persistent users are system users like `bin`, `mail`, `games`, `nobody`, and so on, which you can usually ignore.
 The `root` user allows you to do anything you like on the system.

-To make things simpler, here is a graph showing the basic Linux users you can have, scaled from least permissions to all permissions:
+To make matters simpler, here is a graph showing the basic Linux users you can have, scaled from least permissions to all permissions:

 {{<image src="Picture1.png" alt="" title="">}}